nla-group/classix/README.md

 ### Does density based merging work better than distance based merging?

 It depends.
 For high dimensional data, distance based merging is recommended.
-Usually, density based merging works slower than distance based merging.
-But if data can be dealT with high `radius` for density based merging, density based merging might be faster than the distance based merging with a low `radius` while achiving better performance.
+Usually, density based merging is slower than distance based merging.
+But if data can be dealt with high `radius` for density based merging, density based merging might be faster than the distance based merging with a low `radius` while achiving better performance.
 For example, the data in the next question may not be suitable for distance based merging.

-### How to tune the `minPts`?
+### How to tune `minPts`?

 Mostly, `minPts` is not required, though it is very important part in CLASSIX.
 To obtain a good clustering, users usually use `minPts` accompanying with `verbose=1`.
 Then, we can specify the minPts to an appropriate level for those isolated clusters.
 For example, the dataset like